Sitefinity/Telerik.Sitefinity.Samples.QuantumMobileApp/README.md

 global.ServiceEndPointWS = "http://192.168.152.142:4774"; //the same address like the above without the slash

-//keep in mind that http://10.0.2.2:89 or http://10.0.3.2:89 is your localhost because of the VM and the emulator.
+keep in mind that http://10.0.2.2:89 or http://10.0.3.2:89 is your localhost because of the VM and the emulator.
-//in case that you want yo access another machine from your intranet use the IP instead of the machine's name
+In case that you want yo access another machine from your intranet use the IP instead of the machine's name